Perhaps it was what Lisbon had in common with San Francisco that first had me hooked.

 In many ways, Lisbon is San Francisco’s worldly European cousin, but in so many others, the city is entirely its own.
 As one of the oldest cities on the continent, Lisbon has seen its turn as the leader of the Age of Discovery, the European center of a vast colonial trade network, and the capital of Portugal on the wide Rio Tejo.
-Its opulent wealth may be a thing of centuries past, but Lisbon’s well-worn charm and diverse global flavor are as present as ever.
+Its opulent wealth may be a thing of the past, but Lisbon’s well-worn charm and global flavor are as present as ever.

 So pop a bottle of vinho verde and toast to the weekend ahead—we’re in Lisboa for the next three days.